pd73/ML_AudMotion/README.md

 * very good correspondance between start of movement from velocity and the by-eye start of arm movement.
 * Yellow dashed line is the start of head motion, also as 10% of max head motion.
-* blue dahed is start of gaze motion, set at gaze velocity great than 20 deg/sec
+* blue dahed is start of gaze motion, set at gaze velocity great than 20 deg/sec 5.5 Note that the eye signal is taken from the 'good' eye.
+For EOG there is only one eye.
+For Elmar, the Good Eye is the eye signal from the hemifield that the speaker is in.
+This has the most impact on calibration, when the bad eye can saturate and throw off the scaling

 *6. Desaccading*
 % 6.1 Skirt - use 30ms 'skirt' around and saccade points - this is not done yet